matomo-org/developer-documentation/docs/4.x/authentication-in-depth.md

 When there is a "&force_api_session=1" parameter either in the request GET or POST then we will be starting a session after all even if it is an HTTP API call.
 In that case we then compare the provided token_auth value from the URL against the token_auth value from the session.
 At the time of writing this logic is mostly handled [here](https://github.com/matomo-org/matomo/blob/4.4.1/core/Access.php#L160-L180).

+For actions that change data we require this parameter to be posted for slightly better security.
+For API requests that read data it can be a regular URL parameter.

 #### Knowing if "force_api_session=1" needs to be set or not

 In Javascript there is a method `piwik.broadcast.isWidgetizeRequestWithoutSession()` that we usually use to decide if we need to append the "force_api_session" URL parameter or not [see example](https://github.com/matomo-org/matomo/blob/4.4.1-rc1/plugins/CoreHome/angularjs/common/services/piwik-api.js#L53).